isaomatsunami/making-3d-map/README.md

 owakudaniRGB.tif is 3-band geotiff image, not RGB image.
 If you open it by usual image softwares, it shows only the first band of the three, in black and white.

 When you open it by QGIS, it automatically merges 3 band into RGB color image.
-Click on the Layer and save as image, not as value.
-You get RGB tif with no geometric information.
+Click on the Layer and **save as image**, not as value.
+This image is still geo-referenced.

 ![save as image](images/saveasimage.png)

-Use and abuse your photoshop as you want, as it has no geometric information any more.
+Use your Photoshop as you want.
+But once you edit non-GIS editor, the image will lose geometric information.
+**SO keep in mind** this geoinfo-less image, unless you trim/clip it, represents [(138.8998912,35.3500789), (139.0999126,35.1500576)] area even after it is resized.
+(You will have to resize it as webGL accept only power of two size such as 512, 1024, 2048....)

 ![photoshop map](images/photoshopmap.png)

-**Keep in mind** this geoinfo-less image represents [(138.8998912,35.3500789), (139.0999126,35.1500576)] area even after it is resized.
-(You will have to resize it as webGL accept only power of two size such as 512, 1024, 2048....)

 ------------------------
 Quake data
 ------------------------

-Next morning, I got my account password and permission to use data from JMA Unified Hypocenter Catalogs.
+Next morning, I got my account and permission to use data from JMA Unified Hypocenter Catalogs.

 The data looked like this.